TanishShah37/mean-login-upload-chart/README.md

 # mean-login-upload-chart

 Angular 9
-Fake Backen. with JWT Interceptor
+Fake Backend. with JWT Interceptor

 Data Used from a Google Sheet.